tochman/the_blue_print/chapters/01-introduction-and-fundamentals.md

 The complexity isn't a bug; it's a feature.
 But here's the crucial point: **hard doesn't mean impossible**.
 It means we need to approach learning thoughtfully and systematically.

-## A Learning Philosophy for Complex Systems
+## A Learning Philosophy for Complex Systems {.unnumbered .unlisted}

 Over years of teaching software development and mentoring programmers, I've noticed that successful developers—whether they're learning React, database design, or system architecture—tend to follow similar patterns in how they approach complex topics.